Travel Bits: Walt Disney World

 I am afraid to say my inner child was definitely awakened that weekend.
 I’ve been told I don’t have one but once those Mickey ears came on (so freaking cute!!!), it was all over.
 I cannot wait to have kids and be able to bring them to this world.
 Nothing beats that pure joy of a 4-year old jumping up and down as she meets Belle.
 It’s just incredible to watch and impossible not to feel the magic when you see it all.

 Luckily for the hubs and I, we will be going back to Orlando sometime in the next year because while at the conference, I won a Visit Orlando Culinary Trip Giveaway!!
 We will be going back to explore more of Orlando outside of the theme parks and I seriously can’t wait for that!

-Have you been to Disney World?
+Have you been to Disney World for the first time in your 30s?
 What was your favorite part of your visit?